revolist/revogrid-docs/blog/build-collaborative-datagrid.md

 * filtering and sorting;
 * framework integrations for React, Vue, Angular, Svelte, and plain JavaScript.

+The collaboration stack uses more than one package.
+[RevoGrid Pro](/pro/) provides the grid-side helpers such as `EventManagerPlugin` and `CollaborativePresencePlugin`.
+Collaborative editing itself comes from the separate `@revolist/revogrid-collaborative-editing` package.

-[RevoGrid Pro](/pro/) and `@revolist/revogrid-collaborative-editing` extend this foundation with advanced spreadsheet and workflow capabilities such as:
+Together, they extend this foundation with advanced spreadsheet and workflow capabilities such as:

 * normalized edit event management for collaborative write flows;
 * collaborative editing through `@revolist/revogrid-collaborative-editing`;